Elisso Bolkvadze

 Elisso Bolkvadze or Eliso Bolkvadze (ელისო ბოლქვაძე) is a Georgian classical pianist born in Tbilisi, Georgia.
-She is member of Parliament of Georgia since 11 December 2020.

-Early life
+She has been a member of the Parliament of Georgia since 11 December 2020, for the ruling Georgian Dream party.
+As an MP, she has served as the chair of the Culture Committee.
+Since March 4, 2025, she has served as the Minister of Culture of the Autonomous Republic of Adjara.

+Life and activity

 Elisso Bolkvadze comes from a literary family.
-She gave her first concert at the age of seven.
+She gave her first public concert at the age of seven.
 She studied in a special music school for gifted children in Tbilisi, and continued her study in the conservatory of Tbilisi with professor Tengiz Amirejibi, and at the same time she followed a master class with Professor Tatiana Nikolayeva in Moscow.
-Later she moved in Paris and continued her musical and intellectual education with the composer and philosopher Michel Sogny in France and Austria.
+Later she moved to Paris and continued her education with the composer and philosopher Michel Sogny in France and Austria.